kevroletin/kevroletin.github.io/_posts/2017-12-21-blockchain-intro.markdown

 ## Notes about distributed communication

-Every respectful talk about distributes systems refers to
+Every respectful talk about distributed systems refers to

 1. The CAP theorem.
 2. The FLP impossibility result.